Maikel García

-Maikel Jose García (born March 3, 2000) is a Venezuelan professional baseball shortstop for the Kansas City Royals of Major League Baseball (MLB).
+Maikel Jose García (born March 3, 2000) is a Venezuelan professional baseball infielder for the Kansas City Royals of Major League Baseball (MLB).
+He made his MLB debut in 2022.
+In 2025, García was named to his first All-Star game and won his first Gold Glove Award.

 Career

-García signed with the Kansas City Royals as an international free agent on July 27, 2016.
+García signed with the Kansas City Royals as an international free agent at the age of 16 on July 27, 2016.
 He made his professional debut with the Dominican Summer League Royals, hitting .223/.277/.242 with no home runs, 7 RBI, and 9 stolen bases.

 García split the 2018 season between the DSL Royals and the rookie-level Arizona League Royals, hitting a cumulative .222/.311/.260 with no home runs, 11 RBI, and 20 stolen bases in 52 contests.
 In 2019, he spent time with the Idaho Falls Chukars and Burlington Royals, both rookie-level teams, and batted .284/.349/.367 with one home run, 35 RBI, and 19 stolen bases in 57 games.
 García did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 García split the 2021 season between the Single-A Columbia Fireflies and the High-A Quad Cities River Bandits, slashing .291/.380/.405 with 4 home runs, 50 RBI, and 35 stolen bases.
 The Royals added him to their 40-man roster after the 2021 season.

 García was assigned to the Double-A Northwest Arkansas Naturals to begin the 2022 season.
-On July 14, García was recalled and promoted to the major leagues for the first time.
-He made his MLB debut the next day against the Toronto Blue Jays, striking out in his lone plate appearance.
-On July 17, he was optioned back to Double-A. In an 11-5 loss against the New York Yankees on July 30, García collected his first three career hits, the first of which coming off of Yankees starter Gerrit Cole.
+As a result of several Royals players being temporarily placed on MLB’s restricted list because of COVID-19 protocols in Canada in advance of a series with the Toronto Blue Jays, García was promoted to the major leagues for the first time on July 14.
+He made his MLB debut the next day, striking out in his lone plate appearance.
+On July 17, he was optioned back to Double-A. In an 11-5 loss against the New York Yankees on July 30, García collected his first three career hits, the first of which was off of Yankees starter Gerrit Cole.